Search & Buy Allegiant Air Flights

 Founded in 1997, Allegiant Air is an American low-cost airline operating across America.
 Allegiant Air was originally named WestJet Express but rebranded a year after it was established.

 Allegiant Air's top destinations include Orlando, Las Vegas, St. Petersburg, Phoenix, Los Angeles, Punta Gorda, Cincinnati, Myrtle Beach, Fort Lauderdale and Bellingham.
 Allegiant Air's fleet consists of a mix of Airbus and McDonnell Douglas aircraft.
-The airline has over 100 aircraft within its fleet.
+The airline has over 90 aircraft within its fleet.
+Altogether, Allegiant Air flies to over 115 destinations.

 From America's favourite small cities to world-class destinations, Allegiant makes leisure travel affordable and convenient.
 With low-low fares, nonstop, all-jet service and premier travel partners, Allegiant provides a complete travel experience with great value and without all the hassle.